27 Habits to Develop the Growth Mindset in Your Life

 If you think about it, you’ll notice that schools typically practice praising students’ abilities and judging them by labeling them by their test scores.
 Parents reinforce this at home by labeling behaviors or situations as being either good or bad.

-And up until the late 1990s, scientists believed that the brain stopped growing once people reached adulthood.
-However, when neuroplasticity was discovered in 1998, scientists realized that the adult brain is actually able to grow new brain cells.
+Up until the late 1990s, scientists believed that the brain stopped growing once people reached adulthood.
+However, when neuroplasticity was discovered in 1998, scientists realized that the adult brain is able to grow new brain cells.

-So, as long as our brains are healthy, we can learn new things as well as improve upon current skills.
+So, as long as our brains are healthy, we can learn new things and improve upon current skills.
 This is where the idea of a growth mindset comes into play.

-So we now know that you can change your mindset.
-If you believe you have a fixed mindset, you can turn that around and open yourself up to new experiences and opportunities for learning.
+We now know that you can change your mindset.
+If you believe you have a fixed mindset, you can change that and open yourself up to new experiences and opportunities for learning.

-You can go from this limited state of mind to cultivating talent through deliberate practice.
-By focusing on specific habits, you can gradually change your mindset and start embracing new challenges.
+Through deliberate practice, you can move from this limited state of mind to cultivating talent.
+By focusing on specific habits, you can gradually change your mindset and embrace new challenges.

-We know that skills and talents are built through repetition, so taking growth-oriented actions on a regular basis is what will ultimately change your mindset.
-While change will not occur overnight, each small improvement that you notice will be another reference point that proves your capacity to grow.
+We know that skills and talents are built through repetition, so taking growth-oriented actions regularly is what will ultimately change your mindset.
+While change will not occur overnight, each slight improvement that you notice will be another reference point that proves your capacity to grow.

-Let’s take a look at some of the habits you can focus on to develop a growth mindset.
+Let’s look at some of the habits you can focus on to develop a growth mindset.

 How to Develop the Growth Mindset in Your Life